Balanced Workplace

 Filter content by studio:

-The goal of this study was to examine the Wellington Webb Building (aka the Webb Building), the existing City & County of Denver staff housed there, and the staff at the Denver Post Building (DPB) – who would ideally relocate prior to the end of their lease – and determine how best to consolidate staff to optimize the real estate within the Webb Building while supporting a hybrid work model.
+The goal of this study was to examine the Wellington Webb Building (aka the Webb Building), the existing City & County of Denver staff housed there, and the staff at the Denver Post Building – who would ideally relocate prior to the end of their lease – and determine how best to consolidate staff to optimize the real estate within the Webb Building while supporting a hybrid work model.

 In order to provide a near-term plan and a long-term master plan, two visions for the Wellington Webb Building were created.
 The first scheme was a Light Touch Vision which kept the vast majority of walls in place as is, used the existing workstations, and suggested that any new required walls be demountable walls.
 The schematic light touch plan provided a near-term solution to accommodate all staff that needed to move from the Denver Post Building within the Webb Building.
 This plan strove to be lower impact on existing staff at the Webb Building while creating a path toward the future vision that the high touch plan shows.